Aetopia/Stonecutter/README.md

 - By default, the default display mode stored in the Windows Registry is used.

-To enable this feature for Minecraft, add the following to Stonecutter's configuration file:<br>
+To enable this feature for Minecraft, add the following to `Display.ini`:<br>

 ```
 Fullscreen = 1